saksham789/DOG-BREED-CLASSIFICATION-STANFORD-DOG-DATASET/README.md

 We trained our Data by cropping out the relevant part of the image using annotation file in Stanford dataset.Now while making prediction on a Random Image we can make useOf [Object Detection Algorithms like YOLO](https://pjreddie.com/darknet/yolo/) to locate the Bounding Box of a Dog in picture and then feed the cropped image to your model.
 To Test the Accuracy Of Yolo ,we can make use of Annotaions in the Dataset images and Bounding Boxes  obtained by the YOLO algorithm.
 **Accuracy Metric:INTERSECTION OVER UNION OF THE TWO BOXES**
-## ERROR ANAlYSIS
-Aah!!
-Let’s see where our model is getting wrong .
-We can do this by generating a Plotting a [https://github.com/saksham789/DOG-BREED-CLASSIFICATION-STANFORD-DOG-DATASET/blob/master/Images/cof2.png] like this: